Martin Clarke Steps Down as Daily Mail Online Editor and Publisher

 “Earlier this year I indicated to Lord Rothermere that, after 12 incredible years building MailOnline into one of the world’s biggest news websites and having established it as a substantially profitable business in its own right, I wanted to pursue new challenges,” wrote Clarke, who served as DMG Media publisher and CEO/editor-in-chief of MailOnline and DailyMail.com, in a statement.

 He will officially exit the post at the end of February 2022.
-DMG Media CEO Rich Caccappolo will take over Clarke’s duties while the search for a new editor commences, according to the statement.
+DMG Media CEO Rich Caccappolo will take over Clarke’s fiscal and product duties in due course, according to the statement.

 Lord Rothermere, the British aristocrat who owns the Mail’s parent company, Daily Mail and General Trust, added in the press release: “I have had to reluctantly accept Martin's resignation as he is without doubt one of the greatest editors of his generation; and, I am eternally grateful to him for all his immense hard work and genius over the years.”